How Can You Tell If You Are Emotionally Burned Out?

 None of this means you are broken.
 It means your mind and body have been carrying more than they can handle without support.

 Depression is common.
 It also responds well to consistent, compassionate, evidence based therapy.
-You are not the only one who feels this way, and there is nothing shameful about needing help.

 Depression therapy gives you a protected space where you do not have to perform or pretend.
 You get to be honest about how bad it feels.
 Then, step by step, you and your therapist work together to understand what is going on and what will actually help.